 Bladderwrack is used for thyroid disorders including underactive thyroid (myxedema), over-sized thyroid gland (goiter), and iodine deficiency.
 It is also used for obesity, arthritis, joint pain, “hardening of the arteries” (arteriosclerosis), digestive disorders, heartburn, “blood cleansing,” constipation, bronchitis, emphysema, urinary tract disorders, and anxiety.
 Other uses include boosting the immune system and increasing energy.

 Some people also apply bladderwrack to the skin for skin diseases, burns, aging skin, and insect bites.

 Uses & Effectiveness ?

 Insufficient Evidence for

 - Obesity.
-Early research suggests that bladderwrack, used along with lecithin and vitamins, doesn't help people lose weight and keep it off.
+Early research suggests that taking Fucus vesiculosus along with lecithin and vitamins doesn't help people lose weight.